 - procuring the blood sample too long after the alleged DUI incident

-Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of the BAC results in Nevada DUI cases.
+Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of the test results in Nevada DUI cases.
 North Las Vegas criminal defense attorney Michael Becker illustrates this concept:

 Example: Ben chooses to take a blood test after getting arrested for DUI in Las Vegas.
 The BAC result is .15%.
 While Ben's defense attorney is investigating the case, he discovers that the phlebotomist who took the blood let his license lapse a year ago.
 He informs the Clark County District Attorney, who then agrees to reduce the DUI charge to the Nevada crime of reckless driving.

 In the above example, it is likely that the BAC was in fact .15% despite the tester's lapsed license.
 And if the case went to trial, it is possible that Ben could still be found guilty of driving while inebriated based on other evidence.
 However, the defense attorney was able to use the phlebotomist's mistake to Ben's advantage; he negotiated a favorable solution that resulted in lessened charges without the uncertainty, time, and expense of going to trial.

 3.2.
 False Nevada DUI breath tests

 BAC numbers calculated from breathalyzers are already less reliable than blood test results.
-Other situations that can cause inaccurate breath test BACs include:
+Other situations that can cause inaccurate breath tests include:

 - mouth alcohol taking the place of deep lung air,